ksolaiman/PoliticalBiasCorpus/gold/README.md

 ### `gold_docs_workers_agreed_and_matched_outlet.csv`
 - **Count**: 144 articles
-- **Description**: Articles where both annotators agreed on the bias label (55 articles), or one selected Center and the other selected partisan (89 articles).
-In the later case, we choose the partisan label as final human label.
-The final human label matches the known political leaning of the news outlet.
+- **Description**: Articles where both annotators agreed on the bias label and the final label matches the known political leaning of the news outlet.
+Total 144 includes 55 documents where both annotators chose the same partisan label, and 89 documents where one chose `Center' and the other chose a partisan label — we adopted the partisan label as final.
 - **Use**: High-confidence training and evaluation set for bias detection.
 - **Human-label**: `L`, `R` (left, right)